tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "She's–" I tried.

-"What I saw in the trees.
+"The people I saw in the trees.
 What was there."
-Summer paused.
-"It was not something that was going to let you follow her.
-If you’d gone after her, you wouldn’t have come back out.
-Either because of whatever’s inside her, or because of it.”
+Summer paused. "…If you’d gone after her, you wouldn’t have come back out.
+Either because of whatever’s inside her, or because of them.”
 She held my arm.
 "I need you to listen to me."

 I listened.
 I did not go back through the gate.